halleeshearer/halleeshearer.github.io/content/authors/admin/_index.md

 ## About Me

-Currently a Research Technician at Northeastern University with Dr. Stephanie Noble working on improving statistical methods for neuroimaging.
+Currently a PhD student at Northeastern University with Dr. Stephanie Noble working on improving statistical methods for neuroimaging.
 I completed my M.Sc in Neuroscience at the University of British Columbia in 2023, focusing on the use of movie-fMRI for precision psychiatry.